axone-protocol/docs/docs/whitepaper/ds-business-models.md

 - auction time-interval, which sets the start and end of the auction bidding process
 - dataset reserved price, which set a price threshold under which a dataset will not be sold
-- weight parameters (psi and phi > 1), which allows dataset price to be defined as a function of time and usage
+- weight parameters (&psi; and &#632; > 1), which allows dataset price to be defined as a function of time and number of purchases